gleicher/gleicher.github.io/content/pages/Advice/undergrad-research/index.md

 Short version: (1) understand research vs. projects; (2) don't do research / directed study until you've done the requisite coursework; (3) I will say no if you are not a Wisconsin student; (4) consider things to build your portfolio on your own.

+There's also the general question of "I am interested in the topics you are interested in, how do I learn more about them".
+If you're interested in graphics, robotics, or data vis there is some on that here too.

 <!--more-->

 {{% bold-red %}}Warning: This is a work in progress, but I am letting out since people are asking. {{% /bold-red %}}

 {{% dimbox %}}
+**Update: September, 2023:** Added some information on other ways to learn about the topics, which is particularly important given that I am on sabbatical.

 **Update: August, 2023:** I am on sabbatical for the 2023-2024 academic year.
 This means I have even less time than usual for working with undergraduates.

 **Update: January, 2023:** If it isn't clear from below: I am unlikely to work with a student who has not done enough coursework.
 Most of the students I work with have taken a class with me (usually, CS559).
 However, we also like to work with students who have taken another relevant class (e.g., Mech Eng 439 Robotics, CS571 user interfaces, or CS??? the new undergrad data visualization class).
 Exceptions are possible (for example, students in the WISCERS program, or for Mechanical Engineering students with good physical design and fabrication skills), but not common.